lfmunoz/documents/books/Analysis/Functions.md

 The notation $f: X \to Y$ is read "f is a function from X to Y" or "f is a function that maps X to Y".

+the set of elements that get pointed to in Y (the actual values produced by the function) is called the Range.

+A function can then be defined as a set of ordered pairs